Pediatric Brain Tumor Foundation

 Memorial Sloan Kettering

-In 2014, TMF funded a study at Memorial Sloan Kettering for the use of a novel antibody to treat Desmoplastic Small Round Cell Tumors – a rare childhood cancer of the abdomen with a very poor prognosis.
+TMF funded a study at Memorial Sloan Kettering, in 2014, for the use of a novel antibody to treat Desmoplastic Small Round Cell Tumors – a rare childhood cancer of the abdomen with a very poor prognosis.
 The trial was successfully completed and the survival rate increased dramatically.
 In 2018 and 2019, TMF granted additional funds enabling oncologists at MSK to determine if cancer cells are still circulating within seven days of tumor removal and injection of the antibody.
 This test offers real time confirmation of cancer eradication and helps to assess the need for additional treatment.

 The National Institute of Health